 Since human trafficking is a type of modern slavery and is considered a very serious crime, the Anti-Human Trafficking Act prescribes a heavy penalty of 4-10 years of imprisonment for traffickers.
-If the victim is a child over 15 but not over 18 years, the penalty is 6-12 years of imprisonment; if the victim is not over 15 years, then the penalty is 8-15 years of imprisonment.25
+If the victim is a child over 15 but not over 18 years, the penalty is 6-12 years of imprisonment; if the victim is not over 15 years, then the penalty is 8-15 years of imprisonment.24

 Apart from the Anti-Human Trafficking Act, the Penal Code has been effectively used against trafficking for sexual exploitation.
 Many traffickers have been heavily sentenced with long term imprisonment under the Penal Code.
 One serious offence in the Penal Code is the offence of "procuring a person for sexual gratification of another person" which has very similar criminal elements as the offence of human trafficking for sexual exploitation.
 This provision in the Penal Code can be applied to charge, prosecute and convict human traffickers as well.
-Procuring a person even with consent of the procured person is an offence punishable with 1-10 years imprisonment.
+Procuring a person, even with consent of the procured person, is an offence punishable with 1-10 years' imprisonment.
 If the consenting person is a child aged 15-18 years, the penalty is 3-15 years of imprisonment.
-If the child is under the age of 15 years, the penalty is 5-20 years of imprisonment26.
-However, if threat, force, deception or extortion is used against a procured adult, the penalty is hasher (5-20 years of imprisonment).
+If the child is under the age of 15 years, the penalty is 5-20 years of imprisonment.
+To procure a child age 15-18 years with the use of threat, force, deception or extortion is used against a procured adult, the penalty is harsher (5-20 years of imprisonment).
 To procure a child age 15-18 years with the use of threat, force, deception or extortion the penalty is 7-20 years of imprisonment.
-If the procured child is under 15, the penalty is 10-20 years or life imprisonment.27 A person who knowingly receives a procured person will be punished with the same penalty as the procurer.28
+If the procured child is under 15, the penalty is 10-20 years' or life imprisonment.26 A person who knowingly receives a procured person will be punished with the same penalty as the procurer.27